Goose Pasture Tarn

 Sec.
 11-3-10.
 Defined.

-(a) Goose Pasture Tarn, hereinafter referred to as "the Tarn," located within the Town, is a private lake owned by the Town and available for use only to property owners of the Town.
+(a) Goose Pasture Tarn, hereinafter referred to as "the Tarn," located within the Town, is a private lake within the Town of Blue River and available for use only to property owners of the Town.
 Use of the Tarn shall be limited to such uses and subject to such restrictions as further set forth below.
+The land around the Tarn is not owned by the Town and is private property.
+The water and dam are owned by the Town of Breckenridge.

 (b) The Blue River Town Park (Theobald Park), hereinafter referred to as "the Park," located within the Town, is a park owned by the Town.
 Use of the Park shall be limited to such uses and subject to such restrictions as further set forth below.